Kneba/venom-clang/README.md

 [binutils](https://www.gnu.org/software/binutils/) is also included for convenience.
 Unlike LLVM, however, the latest **stable** version of binutils is always used to reduce the opportunity for breakage because this project is primarily focused on cutting-edge Clang, not binutils.
 This means that **users do not need to download separate GCC toolchains** to build the Linux kernel.

 Automated builds occur weekly at 3 PM PST on every Saturday using fresh sources from the [LLVM Git monorepo](https://github.com/llvm/llvm-project).
 If any part of the builds fail, this repository will not be updated.
-The build scripts (powered by [tc-build](https://github.com/ClangBuiltLinux/tc-build)) behind this can be found [here](https://github.com/kdrag0n/proton-clang-build).
+The build scripts (powered by [tc-build](https://github.com/ClangBuiltLinux/tc-build))

-Build notifications and other information can be obtained from the [Telegram channel](https://t.me/proton_clang).

 ## Host compatibility